Former FBI Deputy Director Andrew McCabe fired

 McCabe hit back in a fiery response of his own.

+Just after midnight Saturday, President Donald Trump reacted to the news in a Twitter message:

+“Andrew McCabe FIRED, a great day for the hard working men and women of the FBI – A great day for Democracy,” the president wrote, “Sanctimonious James Comey was his boss and made McCabe look like a choirboy.
+He knew all about the lies and corruption going on at the highest levels of the FBI!”

-McCabe’s firing marked stunning fall for a man who was No. 2 at the bureau for a time under Comey, ran it and even was reportedly on President Trump’s short list for the directorship.
+McCabe’s firing marked a stunning fall for a man who was No. 2 at the bureau for a time under former FBI Director James Comey, ran it and even was reportedly on President Donald Trump’s short list for the directorship.

 But McCabe has also been mired in controversy in recent years.